House Update Post

 I’m overdue for a blog update post.

-In late January/ early February, the roof was re-done while we were on our honeymoon.
+In late January/ early February, the roof was re-done with help of Rooftop Chimney while we were on our honeymoon.

 The second floor bathroom is being completely re-arranged as described in The House Floorplan.
 That meant more demolition.